How action mapping can change your design process

 1. The client says, “I need a course.”

-2. You say, “Great.
-Let’s get together to make sure we all understand what you want the course to accomplish.”
+2. You say, "Great.
+Let's get together to make sure we all understand what you want to accomplish."

 3. You schedule a two-hour meeting in a space with a whiteboard or in a virtual meeting room where you can share a mind-mapping screen.
 You include the client, at least one subject matter expert, and possibly others from the table below.